Jack Thomas (footballer, born 1996): Ilkeston Town

-Tamworth
+Tamworth return

 Thomas re-signed for Southern League Premier Division Central side Tamworth on 31 May 2021.
-Thomas made his second debut for Tamworth on the 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town, with his new club succumbing to a disappointing 3-0 defeat.
+Thomas made his second debut for Tamworth on the 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town, with his new club succumbing to a disappointing 3–0 defeat.

 Thomas became a mainstay in the Tamworth line up, and scored his first goal on 9 November 2021 in an away Southern League Premier Division Central fixture against Bromsgrove Sporting, Thomas scored on the 16th minute to give Tamworth the lead with a long range effort that beat Bromsgrove Sporting goalkeeper Ákos Onódi.
 The game however finished 1-1.

 On the 26 February 2022, Jack scored his second goal for Tamworth in a 6-0 demolition of Barwell in a home Southern League Premier Division Central fixture.
 Thomas scored the third goal of the match.

 In total Thomas made 37 appearances for Tamworth, and scored two goals.

-Ilkeston Town
+Ilkeston Town return

 Thomas resigned for Northern Premier League Division One Midlands side Ilkeston Town on 18 March 2022, the departure came as a shock to Tamworth, but manager Andy Peaks revealed that the move worked better geographically for Thomas.

+Basford United return

+In May 2023, Thomas rejoined his former club Basford United.

+Anstey Nomads

+On 30 May 2024, Thomas joined Northern Premier League Division One Midlands side Anstey Nomads.